Trump calls for all cases stemming from Mueller probe to be 'thrown out'

 “If I wasn’t President, I’d be suing everyone all over the place ...
 BUT MAYBE I STILL WILL,” Trump continued.

+Trump’s tweets on Tuesday morning came days after the nation’s top law enforcement official, Attorney General Bill Barr, said Trump’s tweets made it “impossible” to do his job.

+In a letter on Monday, more than two thousand former Justice Department officials criticized the behavior by Barr and Trump around the Roger Stone case and said their actions “require Mr. Barr to resign.”

-Reporting by Makini Brice and Susan Heavey; Editing by Andrew Heavens
+Reporting by Makini Brice and Susan Heavey; Editing by Andrew Heavens and David Gregorio